-You might expect a Japanese robata-grill venue from the team behind Zuma and Rokato exude an air of starchy exclusivity, but we were pleasantly surprised to find that Inko Nito is a restaurant for all.
-The dress code is relaxed, the young staff are chatty and friendly, and there are even high chairs to seat toddlers with a taste for edamame.
+You might expect a Japanese robata-themed venue from the team behind Zuma and Roka to exude an air of starchy exclusivity, but “light and airy” Inko Nito tells a different story: the dress code is relaxed, the young staff are chatty and friendly, and there are even high chairs to seat toddlers with a taste for edamame.

-The setting is a stylish, post-industrial dining room with plenty of shiny wood and slate.
-Action is centred around the aforementioned robata grill and its wraparound dining counter, though you’ll also find some standalone tables.
+The setting is a stylish, post-industrial dining room with plenty of shiny wood and slate, plus a smattering of standalone tables – although the main action is centred around the aforementioned robata grill and its wraparound dining counter.
 Due to the snazzy design, there is thankfully (and unusually) adequate space between diners.
-Small plates from the kitchen vie on the menu with slightly larger meat, fish and veg dishes from the grill.
-We’d recommend ordering six to eight dishes between two – but prepare for a hefty bill at the end.

 Impressive picks from the line-up of small plates range from slinky salmon teriyaki dressed in a lightly spicy wasabi ponzu with butter-soaked lettuce to moreish fried shrimps served with a tongue-tingling Korean miso.
 The more substantial grill dishes include lusciously fatty cubes of pork belly finished with a boozy Japanese whisky glaze, and strips of crispy panko-fried chicken dipped in a thick chilli and yoghurt sauce.

 Service is “attentive without being fussy”, and there’s a decent selection of saké, wine and cocktails on the drinks list; we also like the post-prandial fortune cookies that conceal cheeky messages.
 With its slick look and neat collection of popular dishes, we wouldn’t be surprised to see a major roll-out of Inko Nito (the brand also has an outlet in LA).